 Two weeks after the attack, Joe and his father Len say that they spoke with Jerry Jarrett in the parking lot of the old Coliseum in Florence, Alabama and what they heard from his mouth "turned their stomachs."

-As Joe retells the story, “Jarrett informed us that he knew we disagreed with him about what he termed the ‘Jack Donovan deal.’
+As Joe retells the story, "Jarrett informed us that he knew we disagreed with him about what he termed the ‘Jack Donovan deal.’
 We told him exactly how much we disapproved of his actions.
 He [Jarrett] chose to deal with our response by telling us a story about some hunting dogs he once owned.
 He said the dogs had gone bad and would no longer hunt, so he shot and killed the dogs.
-Jarrett told us that to him, Jack Donovan had no more value than a worthless dog.”
+Jarrett told us that Jack Donovan had no more value to him than a worthless dog."

 After many years, Joe Rossi had to endure the memory of the attack on Donovan.

-“It is my sincere opinion that this incident is the worst representation of animalistic inhumanity I ever witnessed in my 22 years as a professional wrestler.
+"It is my sincere opinion that this incident is the worst representation of animalistic inhumanity I ever witnessed in my 22 years as a professional wrestler.
 For over twenty years, what happened to Jack that day has been emblazoned in my heart, mind, and soul.
 It sickened me then and does so when I think about it today.
-I firmly believe that with the core concepts of human decency I was taught to value and respect, the individuals who planned, perpetuated, and participated in the attack on Mr. Donovan are guilty of crimes against humanity.”
+I firmly believe that with the core concepts of human decency, I was taught to value and respect, the individuals who planned, perpetuated, and participated in the attack on Mr. Donovan are guilty of crimes against humanity."

-Tojo Yamamoto confided in Joe Rossi years later while in a car together saying that he had “many instances where he felt that he had committed serious wrongful acts.
-And as a converted Christian, he was sorry for these things.”
+Tojo Yamamoto confided in Joe Rossi years later while in a car together, saying that he had "many instances where he felt that he had committed serious wrongful acts.
+And as a converted Christian, he was sorry for these things."
 Tojo always seemed to Joe as a very troubled soul, and he hopes that he is now at peace with God.

 The above quotes and story were a summary of the incidents from an interview with Jack Donovan and the letter from Len and Joe Rossi, published in Scott Teal’s The Wrestling Archive Project, Volume 1.